philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 ```

 A complete workflow example can be found in the [`rustler_precompilation_example`](https://github.com/philss/rustler_precompilation_example/blob/main/.github/workflows/release.yml) project.
+That workflow is using a GitHub Action especially made for our goal: [philss/rustler-precompiled-action](https://github.com/philss/rustler-precompiled-action).
+The GitHub Action will deal with the installation of `cross` and the build of the project, naming the files in the correct format.

 Some targets are only supported by later versions of `cross`.
 For those, you might want to
 install `cross` directly from GitHub.
 You can see an example in [this